kparekh3/ANLY-506-91-O/README.md

 ## Data Description

-Dataset name - bikeVendor
+Dataset name - gapminder.csv
-Number of rows and columns - 98 rows x 35 columns
+The dataset has 41284 rows and 6 columns

 The purpose of the final project is
 - To perform epicycle analysis